rerichardjr/vagrant-scylladb/README.md

     192.168.1.40
     ```

-    Note: Replace `<partition_key>` with the ID of an inserted record.
+    Note: Replace `99e53c18-49cd-4f2f-aa51-a0e695d67bfb` with the ID of an inserted record.
 Verify that replicas are correctly distributed across nodes as per your keyspace’s replication factor.

 ## Configuration Details